LeanneLibGriff/Resume/index.md

 ## Awards
 - Excellence in Enhanced Teaching - Team Award - Highly Commended.
 Issued by the Vice Chancellor's Awards for Excellence in Professional and Support Staff.
 November 2020
+- Outstanding Team Client Service to Students - Team Award - Highly Commended.
+Issued by the Vice Chancellor's Awards for Excellence in General Staff Services.
+January 2015